MichaelHoltonPrice/price_et_al_tikal_rc/README.md

 -    outputs/posterior_from_oxcal_100.txt
 -    outputs/posterior_from_oxcal_1000.txt

 We were unable to successfully run the N=10000 KDE model.
 Oxcal cannot handle that many observations.
-TODO: explain precisely where the posterior data come from in the Oxcal results.
+The files posterior_input_from_oxcal_100.txt and posterior_input_from_oxcal_1000.txt were obtained by fitting a KDE_Plot model, loading the model in the Oxcal web interface, choosing "Raw data" in the drop-down menu, and copying the Modelled Data: Posterior column.

 (3) Run the following script in R: